 So, it’s not just selecting repertoire and rehearsing the band?

 I’m not going to say that I was ever so naive as to think that being a high school band director was just about the music.
-However I certainly never imagined the actual amount of non-musical work that is required to . . . → Read More: Time Management, Focus, & Vision Key to Maintaining Sanity
+However I certainly never imagined the actual amount of non-musical work that . . . → Read More: Time Management, Focus, & Vision Key to Maintaining Sanity